StephanLorenzen/MajorityVoteBounds/README.md

 ## Basic usage
-Belows follow a simple usage example.
+Below follow a simple usage example.
 See `sample.py` for more.

 ```python
 from mvb import RandomForestClassifier as RF